jotegui/large-dataset-uploader/README.md

 Installation
 ------------

 The program is already located in a folder in Litoria, and it has everything it needs to work.
+It can be located in the following folder

+	/home/javiero/GBIFUploader/large-dataset-uploader